wargabasdat/Seleksi-2024-Tugas-1/README.md

 >
     cd Data\ Scraping/src
 4. Modify the db config in ```sql_loader.py``` with your own user and password
+5. Run main program
+>
-5. Run python3 main.py
+    python3 main.py
-6. Additionally, the sql can be dumped by using ```mysqldump -u {your_user_name} -p {your_db_name} > airline.sql```
+7. Additionally, the sql can be dumped by using command
+>
+    mysqldump -u {your_user_name} -p {your_db_name} > airline.sql

 ## Data Scraping
-The primary objective of this project is to extract detailed review data from airlinequality.com, transform it into a JSON structured format, and load it into a MySQL database for comprehensive analysis.
-This analysis will provide a deep dive into various aspects of passenger experiences, such as service quality, comfort, and overall satisfaction.
+#### 1. Scraping process
+#### 2. Data Cleaning
-#### 1. JSON Structure
+#### 3. JSON Structure
-The json file in ```Data Scraping/data/airline_reviews.json``` contains the pure data extracted from the scraping process.
+The json file in ```Data Scraping/data/airline_reviews.json``` contains the pure data extracted and cleaned from the scraping process.
 >
     {
         "Reviewer": {
-            "Name": "Jonathan Rodden",
-            "Country": "United Kingdom",
-            "Type": "elite"
-        },
+            "Name": The name of the reviewer
+            "Country": The country of the reviewer
+            "Type": The membership type of the reviewer },
         "Flight": {
-            "Route": "Amsterdam to Jakarta",
-            "Aircraft": "Boeing 777-300-ER",
-            "Date Flown": "July 2024"
-        },
+            "Route": The flight route, e.g., "Amsterdam to Jakarta" "Aircraft": The type of aircraft used for the flight, e.g., "Boeing 777-300-ER" "Date Flown": The month and year when the flight took place, e.g., "July 2024" },
         "Airline": {
-            "Name": "Garuda Indonesia",
+            "Name": The name of the airline being reviewed (Garuda Indonesia or Batik Air).
-            "Star": 5
+            "Star": The star rating of the airline, e.g., 5 },
-        },
         "Review Details": {
-            "Review Text": "an outstanding experience",
-            "Review Date": "2024-07-03",
-            "Overall Rating": 10,
-            "Type Of Traveller": "Family Leisure",
-            "Seat Type": "First Class",
-            "Seat Comfort": 5,
-            "Cabin Staff Service": 5,
-            "Food & Beverages": 5,
-            "Inflight Entertainment": 4,
-            "Ground Service": 5,
-            "Wifi & Connectivity": 5,
-            "Value For Money": 5,
-            "Recommended": true
+            "Review Text": The content of the review, e.g., "An outstanding experience" "Review Date": The date when the review was posted "Overall Rating": The overall rating given by the reviewer, on a scale from 1 to 10 "Type Of Traveller": "The type of traveler, e.g., "Family Leisure" "Seat Type": The type of seat used, e.g., "First Class" "Seat Comfort": The rating for seat comfort, on a scale from 1 to 5 "Cabin Staff Service": The rating for cabin staff service, on a scale from 1 to 5 "Food & Beverages": The rating for Food & Beverages, on a scale from 1 to 5 "Inflight Entertainment":
+            "Ground Service": The rating for ground service, on a scale from 1 to 5 "Wifi & Connectivity": The rating for wifi and connectivity, on a scale from 1 to 5.
+            "Value For Money": The rating for value for money, on a scale from 1 to 5 "Recommended": A boolean indicating whether the reviewer recommends the airline }
     }
-    }

 ## Data Modelling and Storing
 #### 1. Design
-The data is loaded to Mysql.
-The reason of choosing Mysql as the RDBMS is because
+The scraped data is stored in a MySQL database.
+The choice of MySQL was based on its efficiency, ease of use, and strong performance in handling read-heavy operations.
+The schema consists of 6 tables, but the the data from scraping will only be stored in 4 tables.

-Some assumptions regarding the db design is as stated in the diagram.
+There are some assumptions regarding the db design:

 ![ERD](./Data%20Storing/design/ERD.png)
 ![Relational](./Data%20Storing/design/relational.png)